The White Arrivers

 This teacher went on to claim that many of the Muslim children need special help as there is rumour of much interbreeding in the communities up in the mountain areas.

-(Giristroula tells me that this teacher who sat her down and said all this was a Greek raised in Germany though, only coming back to her family ancestral town later in life.)
+(Giristroula told me that this teacher who sat her down and said all this was a Greek raised in Germany however.
+Only coming back to her family ancestral town later in life.)

-Giristroula gets on well with the students.
-They want to show her games and songs she doesn’t know from elsewhere in Greece.
-And they have some great names amongst all the Marias, Spiros and Nikos:
+Giristroula got on well with the students.
+They wanted to show her games and songs she didn’t know from elsewhere in Greece.
+And they had some great names amongst all the common Greek Marias, Spiros and Nikos:

 “Binnur” – it means ‘A thousand roses.’”

 “Sudem-Miftah” – it’s…er…what’s the place called when you die?”

 “Yes, that place.
 My name is The Key to Paradise…”

 An afternoon call to prayer drew me in with curiosity to one of the mosques in the new town.
 All was quiet in the dark main hall, empty: prayer mats down, misbaḥah prayer beads left – ready for action – along the wall.

 Upstairs, however, hidden voices: a lesson was going on.
 Young sweet-sounding kids are struggling through the Koran.
 Reading in Arabic, getting it wrong, asking questions in Greek, being barked at by an exceptionally bad-tempered, gruff teacher back in Turkish.

 There was confusion and he repeatedly banged hard on the desks in frustration.
 It was a pretty frightening learning experience to listen in on.